 frequently asked questions

-Dr. Sarah Sue is not contracted with any health insurance providers.
+Though Sarah Sue is a doctor (doctorate in naturopathic medicine) by earned degree, she is not licensed in SD, as SD does not recognize naturopathic doctors as a medical profession.
+Therefore, Sarah Sue is not contracted with any health insurance providers.
 You may use HSA to pay for services.

 Do you offer discounts?

-Discounts provided for medical services, including:
+Discounts provided for medical services, including but not limited to:

 Students